mokamv/CS433_Celegans/README.md

 This repository contains code for analyzing the movement data of C. elegans worms.
 It uses trajectory data to
 - predict time from death using linear regression
-- classify whether a worm is drug-treated or not using logistic regression, SVM, and KNN
+- classify whether a worm is drug-treated or not using logistic regression, SVM, CNN and KNN

 ## How to Use